Reviewed by GREG KING

 The character is probably a composite of any number of legendary old school rockers, and part of the fun is in recognising the obvious influences.
 Cruise hasn’t been this switched on and immersed in a character for a long time.
 He revels in the role of the dissolute rocker, with his long flowing locks, tattoos and sinewy body.
 He has a cocky swagger and exudes a raw sexual magnetism; and he even does a good job of singing a couple of power ballads.

-Like Mamma Mia!, which created a narrative around a host of popular Abba songs, and We Will Rock You before it, Rock Of Ages uses a vibrant soundtrack of 80’s rock songs to propel the rather thin, cliched and formulaic narrative.
+Like Mamma Mia, which created a narrative around a host of popular Abba songs, and We Will Rock You before it, Rock Of Ages uses a vibrant soundtrack of 80’s rock songs to propel the rather thin, cliched and formulaic narrative.
 Justin Theroux and Allan Loeb have adapted the play with the help of original writer Chris D’Arienzo, although they can’t always disguise the material’s theatrical origins.
 Former choreographer turned director Adam Shankman (Hairspray, etc) does his best to keep things moving along, and he injects a few camp touches into the material.
 But the film seems to lack the raw energy of the stage show, which had audiences punching the air and playing air guitar in the aisles.

 The casting is wonderful, although there are a few surprising choices.
 All of the actors do passable cover versions of some classic songs from bands like Foreigner, REO Speedwagon, Bon Jovi, etc. Newcomer Boneta certainly has charisma to spare as the starstruck Drew, but unfortunately there seems to be little real rapport between him and Hough.

 Paul Giamatti is his usual sleazy self as Jaxx’s manager, who is so oily that Exxon should take out shares in him.
 Russell Brand is in his element as the wise-cracking Lonny, the Bourbon Room’s MC, who also develops a wonderful bromance with Dennis.
 And Mary J Blige plays Justice Charlier, who runs a strip club on the notorious Strip, although most of the scenes set here leave a bit of an unpleasant aftertaste.
-Malin Ackerman is funny as a sexually voracious, obsessed and desperate magazine journalist who gets a very intimate personal interview with Jaxx.
+Malin Ackerman is funny as a sexually voracious and desperate journalist who gets a very intimate personal interview with Jaxx.

 There is a hint of nostalgia to Rock Of Ages with its authentic 80s vibe, good times and familiar songs, which will be more than enough to appeal to many in the audience who may well find themselves singing along.